Cellulitis is a serious deep infection of the skin caused by bacteria. It often occurs in an area that has already had an injury or skin break.

 If you have diabetes or have a weak immune system and get cellulitis

-The symptoms of cellulitis may look like other skin conditions.
-Always talk with your?healthcare provider for a diagnosis.
+Many of these symptoms can be caused by other skin conditions.
+Always talk with your healthcare provider for a diagnosis.

 How is cellulitis diagnosed?

-Diagnosis is usually based on a medical history and physical exam.
+Diagnosis is often based on a health history and physical exam.
 Blood and skin samples may be taken to confirm the diagnosis and the type of bacteria present.

 A bacterial culture can sometimes identify the organism causing the condition.
-This helps guide treatment with the proper antibiotic.
+This helps guide treatment with the correct antibiotic.

 How is cellulitis treated?

-Your healthcare provider will consider your age, overall health and severity of the condition when determining the best treatment for you.
+Your healthcare provider will consider your age, overall health, and severity of the condition when finding the best treatment for you.